mdmtk/docs/edge/source/guide/csp/wifi.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>Will not change what the device is currently configured as</td>
+	<td>This value (or the absence of this parm from the XML) will not make any change to the current network notification setting.</td>
   </tr>
   <tr>
     <td>Use network notification</td>
     <td>"true"</td>
-	<td>Notify the user when an unknown, open network comes into range</td>
+	<td>This value will cause the user to be notified when an unknown, open network comes into range</td>
   </tr>
   <tr>
     <td>Do not use network notification</td>
     <td>"false"</td>
-	<td>Don't notify the user when an unknown, open network comes into range</td>
+	<td>This value will cause the user to not be notified when an unknown, open network comes into range</td>
   </tr>
 </table>
 </div>